badnikhil/projects/flutter projects/recipe_app/README.md

 Run the following commands from your terminal:

-1) `git clone https://github.com/badnikhil/projects.git` to clone this repository WARNING!!
+1) `git clone https://github.com/badnikhil/projects.git` to clone this repository <BR>
+WARNING!!
 THIS WILL CLONE WHOLE REPO ALONG WITH OTHER PROJECTS I AM WORKING ON SEPERATING ALL PROJECTS
 2) `flutter pub get` in the project root directory to install all the required dependencies.